Searching for Gravity Without a Metric: Introduction and Summary

-This idea is related to early work done in which the photon and graviton are seen as Goldstone bosons of Lorentz symmetry breaking \cite{Bjorken} (and in more recent work \cite{LorentzBreaking}).
-Because the Lorentz symmetry is broken, a theory of this sort would necessarily differ from Maxwell theory and General Relativity.
-Here we are able to establish the graviton as a Goldstone boson while maintaining the full four dimensional Lorentz group.
+This idea is related to early work in which the photon and graviton are seen as Goldstone bosons of Lorentz symmetry breaking \cite{Bjorken} (and in more recent work \cite{LorentzBreaking}).
+Because the Lorentz symmetry is broken, a theory of this sort would necessarily differ from Maxwell theory and GR.
+In contrast, the aim here is to obtain the graviton as a Goldstone boson, while maintaining the full Lorentz group, via spontaneous breaking of affine spacetime symmetry as described above.
 The photon too can be realized as a Goldstone boson without sacrificing Lorentz symmetry via continuous one-form global symmetry breaking \cite{higherform}.

 The result obtained in \cite{Tomboulis:2011qh} assumes only the symmetry breaking pattern, and nothing else about the details of the underlying theory.
 While powerful in its generality, this result is currently lacking in the existence of any concrete examples that exhibit this symmetry breaking pattern.
 The aim of this paper is to begin the search for a concrete example.